Building My Resume with React and CSS

 - Programmatic generation: I can swap content, iterate on layout, or generate variations instantly

-- Perfect print output: CSS
+- High-control print output: CSS

 - Semantic HTML: The structure is clean and accessible, not locked in a proprietary format